Master757/Server-LLM-connection-from-Scratch-using-CPP-/README.md

 * **Bhabani Sankar** — Frontend UI/UX design and Node.js server incorporation.

 ## Overview
 This project is a custom-built, full-stack Artificial Intelligence chat application.
 It utilizes a custom C++ TCP server to interface directly with local Large Language Models (LLMs) and a Node.js Express web server to handle the frontend interface.
-The application is exposed to the internet using ngrok.
+The application is exposed to the internet using ngrok, in a Linux/WSL environment.

 ## Architecture
 * **Backend:** C++ TCP Server utilizing `libcurl` to communicate with the Ollama API.